matheusgadelha/ShapeRecDeepPrior/README.md

-# Shape Reconstruction using Differentiable Projections and Deep Priors
+# Shape Reconstruction using Differentiable Projections and Deep Priors (ICCV 2019)
 Repository for the ICCV 2019 paper Shape Reconstruction using Differentiable Projections and Deep Priors